brainflow-dev/brainflow/README.md

 ## Extend BrainFLow SDK

-*We will be glad to add new boards to BrainFlow SDK, the only requirement for your board if you want to add it to BrainFlow - an access to raw data.*
+*We will be glad to add new boards, signal processing methods and new features to BrainFlow SDK.*
-*For more information about process of adding new boards to BrainFlow read* [this](https://brainflow.readthedocs.io/en/latest/BrainFlowDev.html#instructions-to-add-new-boards-to-brainflow)
+*For more information about process of adding new features to BrainFlow read* [this](https://brainflow.readthedocs.io/en/stable/BrainFlowDev.html)

 *Also we can help you to integrate BrainFlow SDK to your apps, fromeworks etc.*